The Blog Social

 2. The Swipe File: Give Them the Words

-Why it works: Nobody wants to stare at a blank screen wondering what to say.
-Swipe files eliminate the guesswork and give your audience proven copy they can customize and use immediately.
+Why it works: Nobody wants to stare at a blank screen, wondering what to say.
+Swipe files eliminate the guesswork and give your audience proven copy they can customise and use immediately.

 How to create it in under an hour: